ftaruc/ftaruc.github.io/_posts/2021-06-20-analyzing-atlanta-housing.markdown

      <center><img src="https://ferdie.org/images/typora-user-images\image-20210620224140314.png" alt="shap4" style="zoom: 100%;" /></center>

->  **For the interest of my time and making this a concise report, I won't be exploring how we can use these models for finding under-priced assests**.
+>  For the interest of my time and making this a concise report, I won't be exploring how we can use these models for finding under-priced assests.

 ### Conclusion: